kumaratul60/web-dev/Notes/Top React Interview Ques.md

 - Avoiding reliance on the actual DOM by mocking render output.

 21. What is Lifting State Up in React?

+Lifting state up refers to the process of moving shared state from child components to their parent component so it can be passed down as props instead of trying to manage it locally in multiple child components.

     Lifting state up in React refers to the process of moving shared state to the closest common parent of the components that need it, instead of maintaining it in their individual components.
 This prevents passing props down through multiple levels of components and makes the components.

 Lifting state means moving shared state higher in the tree.
 It's done by passing down callback functions via props instead of sharing state directly.